 On, October 3rd, 2017, I had the opportunity to view the documentary film Before Stage Four: Confronting Early Psychosis, at a screening in Washington, D.C.
 The film taught me so much about the importance of confronting early psychosis.
-Catching the symptoms at their onset helps those struggling with it, as well as their loved ones.
+Catching the symptoms at their onset helps those struggling with them, as well as their loved ones.
 Detecting the problem early and providing the right treatment would have a significant impact on society as a whole.
 It is an issue that every person should understand.

 The danger of untreated psychosis

 History has shown us that people suffering from psychosis who don’t receive proper treatment are likely to end up either homeless or incarcerated.
 As I watched Before Stage Four, I learned the story of Paul Gionfriddo’s son.
-Paul is is the President and CEO of Mental Health America (MHA).
+Paul is the President and CEO of Mental Health America (MHA).
 But, more than that, he is the father of a grown son who has struggled with psychosis from an early age.

 Before entering the field of mental health, Gionfriddo was a congressman from Connecticut.
 Nowadays he regrets playing a part in closing down state hospitals and community centers.
 These places were providing people struggling with mental illness with the help they needed.
 He also acknowledges that while the government takes these actions to save money, society ends up paying for it in the long run.
 Many of the people who are left with no options for treatment end up in jail.
 Unfortunately, it is oftentimes the only treatment for those with stage 4 schizophrenia due to minor offenses.
+Stage 4, also called the active phase, is characterized by psychotic symptoms such as hallucinations, delusions and disorganized behavior.

 Why early detection matters

 The University of Pittsburg is conducting testing on young people’s brains to learn who is at risk of developing psychosis.
 Their research is part of the initiative of Before Stage Four.
-The film states that “half of mental illness in this country emerges by the age of 14.”
+The film states that, “half of mental illness in this country emerges by the age of 14.”
 But many people don’t receive treatment until they are well into their 20s.
 Early symptoms of diseases such as schizophrenia go untreated and people are left to suffer until they have reached stage 4 of the disease.
-When they struggle with psychosis for this long, finding the proper treatment can be more difficult.
+When they struggle from psychosis for this long, finding the proper treatment can be more difficult.

 That’s why Paul Gionfriddo and MHA are working to help predict who is at risk of developing the symptoms.
 If each young person gets screenings for the likelihood of mental illness along with their hearing and vision screenings, the early signs would be easier to detect, allowing for earlier treatment.